 What are the odds?

-This activity reveals the odds of winning the Lottery and of other events.
-It gives the opportunity to discuss the differences between the perception and the reality of winning the National Lottery.
+This activity reveals the odds of winning the lottery, comparing it to the likelihood of other events.
+It provides the opportunity to discuss the differences between the perception and the reality of how likely a National Lottery win is.*

 Time: